runqitian/Toolkit/README.md

 ### Usage
 * This tool can be used to transfer **text**, **file** and **directory**.
 * Run server mode on the destination side and run client mode on the source side.
+* Add Upload-download mode, run the server mode on remote server.
+Any client config this server can upload and download files or directories.
 ```
 Client Mode:
 File/Directory Transfer: